What is a charge-off?

 Most collection agencies don’t bother filing a lawsuit if your debt is past the statute of limitations.
 Some people choose not to pay and instead let the charge-off drop from their credit file after the federal reporting period expires.

-This doesn’t help your credit scores in the short term, but it can save your finances if you are trying to pay down debts on currently open accounts.
+This doesn’t help your credit in the short term, but it can save your finances if you are trying to pay down debts on currently open accounts.

 Many times creditors do not want to bother with this and chances are they’ve already sent the account to a collection agency, but sometimes they are willing to negotiate.